 195. Topics in Philosophy - A half-semester course designed to introduce students to a selected significant topic and to applications of philosophical methods for critical reflection upon it.
 Recommended as a good introduction to philosophical thinking, but not required nor can it substitute for any of the courses on lists II, III, or IV for the major or minor.
-The topics in Fall 2003 will be "Sexual Ethics" and "Introduction to Philosophy: The Body."
-Future topics will be "Introduction to Philosophy through Film" and "Introduction to Philosophy: War and Peace."
+The topic in Fall 2004 will be "Introduction to Philosophy: The Body."
+Future topics will be "Introduction to Philosophy through Film," "Introduction to Philosophy: War and Peace," "Sexual Ethics," and "Business Ethics."

-Two Credits Simon Fall Semester 2003, First Half and Last Half of Semester Allis Fall Semester 2003, First Half of Semester
+Two Credits Allis Fall Semester 2004, First Half of Semester Perovich Spring Semester 2005